Painful intelligence: What AI can tell us about human suffering: Self as long-term performance evaluation

 Let us start with self as something whose performance is being constantly evaluated at different levels.
 As we saw earlier, in reinforcement learning, every single action is always evaluated to improve future actions.
 The reward prediction error is computed even in the simplest algorithms.
 If the reward is incorrectly predicted, the error is used by the learning algorithm to improve the prediction---if the prediction was too high, set it lower in the future, for example.
 While such computations are crucial for learning to act optimally, the errors also trigger the suffering signal according to the theory of the preceding chapter.

 However, the situation is complicated by the fact that the learning algorithms themselves contain many parameters describing how the algorithm itself works.
-One fundamental parameter is how quickly the system should learn: If it learns too quickly, the new information will tend to override the old one, thus leading to forgetting.
+One fundamental parameter is how quickly the system should learn: if it learns too quickly, the new information will tend to override the old one, thus leading to forgetting.
 Below, we will see another parameter which is how much of the time the agent should spend on relatively random exploration of the environment.
 There are many such parameters in a sophisticated learning system.

 Therefore, sophisticated AI should be able to adjust such internal parameters by itself.
 This is called \textit{learning to learn}.\citenew{thrun2012learning} Such learning to learn requires constant monitoring of the performance of the basic learning algorithms.
 If the current internal-parameter settings do not lead to good learning, adjustments have to be made.
-This requires an internal signalling system, not unlike the suffering signal, but typically working on a longer time scale, since it takes a long time to see if a learning system learns well.\footnote{In humans and other social species, a related aspect of ``self'' is how oneself is seen by others \citep{sebastian2008development,heatherton2011neuroscience}.
-This is clearly related to an evaluation of the self, but in this case, performed by other agents. }
+This requires an internal signalling system, not unlike the suffering signal, but typically working on a longer time scale, since it takes a long time to see if a learning system learns well.